apache/nuttx/configs/zp214xpa/README.txt

     2017-11-25:  Grrr...
 This configuration no longer works.
 Some serious bit rot has set in.
 Now only random garbage appears on the OLED.
-Certainly a lot has changed since 2012, but I cannot see any change to either this configuration, to the LCD driver or to the LPC2148 support that would effect the operation of the LCD.
+Certainly a lot has changed since 2012, but I cannot see any change to either this configuration, to the LCD driver, or to the LPC2148 support that would affect the operation of the LCD.